Izitso: Overview

 The album reached No. 7 on the American Pop Albums charts.

 It also included his last US and UK top 40 chart hit for almost three decades, "(Remember the Days of the) Old Schoolyard", an early synthpop song that used the Polymoog, an early polyphonic synthesizer; it was a duet with fellow UK singer Elkie Brooks.
 Linda Lewis appears in the song's video, with Cat Stevens singing to her, as they portray former schoolmates, singing to each other on a schoolyard merry-go-round.
 (This is one of the few music videos that Stevens made, other than simple videos of concert performances.)
+In Canada, the additional singles "Sweet Jamaica" and "Was Dog A Doughnut" reached numbers 98 and 79 respectively.

 The song "Child for a Day" was featured in the 1977 film First Love, starring Susan Dey and William Katt.

 The song "Was Dog a Doughnut?" upon release was criticised for sounding "a bit too robotlike" with elements later associated with hip hop music.
 The track made early use of a music sequencer along with synthesizers.
 In an interview for Uncut in 2014, Yusuf (Stevens) explains his inspiration for the song:

 In the '70s, there was an article that made me furious, but also made me laugh, called "Was God An Astronaut?"
 The whole premise of putting God into a space rocket was so outrageous I just decided to have a go and wrote that song.

 The song "(I Never Wanted) To Be a Star" references the transition phase happening in his life, as he was growing more and more resentful of the more commercial aspects of the music industry.
 The lyrics make references to four of his early songs: "Matthew and Son", "I'm Gonna Get Me a Gun", "A Bad Night", and "I Think I See the Light".

-Additional information

-Some of the album's unreleased tracks featured Ringo Starr on the drums, during a recording session on 30 September 1976.
-According to The Beatles biographer Kristofer Engelhardt in 1998, "Yusuf said that he met Ringo at a hotel in Copenhagen, Denmark, and invited him down to a recording session for his album Izitso at Sweet Silence Studios in Copenhagen.
-He recalled that the party atmosphere of the sessions led to a jam of him singing 'Blue Monday' and 'I Just Want to Make Love to You,' with Ringo joining in on drums."
-Bootleg copies of the sessions exist.
+The song also features the line "izitso, izitso?", which inspired the album title.

 Stevens, who had a strong interest in Islam prior to recording the album, formally converted to Islam later in the year and adopted the name Yusuf Islam in 1978, by which time the album Back to Earth would be released and Islam had essentially retired from the music business.
 It would be nearly 30 years before he would again perform Cat Stevens songs.

 A piano/vocal sheet music book with every song from the album was published in 1977, approved by Stevens, with arrangements by Los Angeles musician Laddie Chapman.